andressafirmino/BeMobile-Front/README.md

 </figcaption>
 </div>

+# General requirements

+1. Use ReactJS or Vanilla JS to build the project;

+2. The view must be responsive;

+3. The table must contain the following columns:

+ - image (user's thumb);
+ - name;
+ - office
+ - admission date;
+ - phone.

+4. It must also be possible to search the table using an input.
+The search input must allow filtering data by name, position and telephone number;

+5. Dates and phones must be formatted in the front-end and not in the API.

 # How it works?
 This project was developed to meet a simplified employee search.
 It only has a single entity: `employees`.